alexjlockwood/gcm/README.md

         // Create a Sender to send the message sender := &gcm.NewSender("sample_api_key")

-        // Send the message and receive the response.
-If the results indicate
-        // a service unavailibility error (i.e. if one or more of the result's
-        // Error field is "Unavailable"), the message will be resent at most
-        // two times.
-Note that the message will be retried using exponential
-        // backoff, and thus may block for several seconds. response, err := sender.Send(msg, 2)
+        // Send the message and receive the response after at most two retries. response, err := sender.Send(msg, 2)
         if err != nil {
             fmt.Println("Failed to send message: " + err.Error())